Erin’s Recipe Rundown

 It’s also delicious with a fruit compote like raspberry compote or strawberry compote.

-You could also top your cake with whipped cream, chocolate shavings, fresh fruit, caramel, dairy-free caramel or chocolate glaze.
+You could also top your flourless chocolate torte with whipped cream, chocolate shavings, fresh fruit, caramel, dairy-free caramel or chocolate glaze.

-A side view of flourless chocolate torte, and a hand serving up a slice from the platter
+A side view of flourless chocolate torte as a piece is held above the torte.

 A flourless cake is usually gluten-free, but not always.
-Flourless cakes might contain other gluten ingredients in the layer of frosting or filling—so take caution if you’re on a gluten-free diet.
+Flourless cakes might contain other gluten ingredients in the layer of frosting or filling so it’s best to take caution if you’re on a gluten-free diet.
+This flourless chocolate torte is gluten-free!

-• The type of chocolate you use will make a big difference in the flavor of this cake!
-I like to use Guittard chocolate chips.
+• Use high-quality chocolate: The type of chocolate you use will make a big difference in the flavor of this flourless chocolate torte!
+I like to use Guittard chocolate chips and cocoa powder.

-• The cake will collapse in the center as it cools.
-Don’t be alarmed: this is normal and expected.
-It gives the cake character!
+• It’s okay if your torte center sinks: This flourless chocolate torte will collapse in the center as it cools.
+Don’t be alarmed!
+This is normal and expected — and it gives the cake character!

-• Be sure to immediately run a knife around the edge of the cake when it comes out of the oven.
-This will help minimize the cracking.
+• To minimize cracking: Be sure to immediately run a knife around the edge of the flourless chocolate torte when it comes out of the oven to help avoid cracking on the top of the cake.

 Flourless chocolate torte with whipped cream and cocoa on top on a plate